choria-legacy/marionette-collective/website/reference/plugins/connector_stomp.md

 {% endhighlight %}

 You can override all of these settings using environment variables STOMP_SERVER, STOMP_PORT, STOMP_USER, STOMP_PASSWORD.
 It is recommended that your _client.cfg_ do not have usernames and passwords in it, users should set their own in the environment.

+If you are seeing issues with the Stomp gem logging protocol errors and resetting your connections, especially if you are using Ruby on Rails then set the _plugin.stomp.base64_ to true, this adds an additional layer of encoding on packets to make sure they don't interfere with UTF8 encoding used in Rails.

 ### Failover Pools
 Newer versions of the Stomp gem supports failover between multiple Stomp servers, you need at least _1.1.6_ to use this.